Generally favorable experience overall, applicants reported positive interactions with some minor issues noted.

 My interviewer was not the most comforting, pretty stone-faced.
 Also, I felt as if my interview was very generic.
 While I appreciated not being taken off guard it just felt like my interviewer didn't care.
 The others seemed less like this though.

-Most applicants wished they had known about the relaxed nature of the interview and not to be as nervous.
-Some also mentioned being surprised by the cost of attending the school and suggested bringing a portfolio or vitae.
+Many applicants wished they had known about the relaxed nature of the interview process and not to be overly nervous.
+Some suggested being prepared for a group and individual interview format and knowing the total cost of attending the school ahead of time.

 theres a group individual along with an individual interview